Skip to content

 2. Submit starts the operational flow for that batch.

-3. After Submit, finance should review the resulting status instead of assuming the batch is immediately Ready To Pay.
+3. After Submit, the payment team should review the resulting status instead of assuming the batch is immediately Ready To Pay.

 What happens after you click Submit depends on your company setup: